1. One of Us Is Lying

 The adult thriller AGGGTM readers graduate to.
 Same twist-everything reveal, same unreliable accounts, significantly darker and more complex.
 The natural step up.

-Yes — three books: A Good Girl's Guide to Murder, Good Girl Bad Blood, and As Good as Dead.
+Yes, three books: A Good Girl's Guide to Murder, Good Girl Bad Blood, and As Good as Dead.
 The trilogy is complete and should be read in order.
 Books 2 and 3 have the same characters, higher stakes, and more darkness.

-YA — recommended 14+.
+YA, recommended 14+.
 There's violence, references to drugs and sexual assault, and the stakes get genuinely dark in book 3.
 Not a cozy mystery despite the school-project framing.

-The true-crime podcast format woven into the text — transcribed interviews, screenshots, case files — makes it feel like following a real investigation.
+The true-crime podcast format woven into the text, transcribed interviews, screenshots, case files, makes it feel like following a real investigation.
 Most readers cite the format as what hooked them in the first chapter.

 Want personalised picks?
 Connect your Goodreads to filter out books you've already read and get recommendations tuned to your taste.

-We'll sync your shelves — Read, Want to Read, and Currently Reading — to filter what you've already read and personalize your recommendations.
+Browse the Booky Library →90books syncs your shelves, Read, Want to Read, and Currently Reading, to filter what you've already read and personalize your recommendations.